-In Portugal, vehicle owners are subject to two primary types of taxes: the ISV (Imposto Sobre Veículos - Vehicle Tax) and the IUC (Imposto Único de Circulação - Single Road Tax).
+In Portugal, vehicle owners are subject to two primary types of taxes: the SV (Imposto Sobre Veículos - Vehicle Tax) and the UC (Imposto Único de Circulação - Single Road Tax).
 Understanding these taxes is crucial for anyone planning to buy, import, or own a vehicle in Portugal, as they represent significant costs in vehicle ownership.

-The IUC is an annual tax that must be paid for as long as the vehicle remains registered in Portugal.
-Unlike the ISV, this is a recurring cost of vehicle ownership.
+The UC is an annual tax that must be paid for as long as the vehicle remains registered in Portugal.
+Unlike the SV, this is a recurring cost of vehicle ownership.
 The calculation method varies depending on when the vehicle was first registered:

-Since 2020, the rules for calculating IUC for imported used vehicles have changed significantly.
-For vehicles first registered in an EU country or the European Economic Area (Iceland, Liechtenstein, Norway), the original registration date is used for IUC calculation purposes.
+Since 2020, the rules for calculating UC for imported used vehicles have changed significantly.
+For vehicles first registered in an EU country or the European Economic Area (Iceland, Liechtenstein, Norway), the original registration date is used for UC calculation purposes.
 However, for vehicles imported from non-EU/EEA countries (such as Switzerland), the Portuguese registration date determines the tax calculation.

-The tax rates for both ISV and IUC are updated annually, typically in January.
+The tax rates for both SV and UC are updated annually, typically in January.
 For 2025, several factors affect the calculation:

 Several exemptions and reductions are available in the Portuguese vehicle taxation system: